 We are excited to announce grants awards of $256,168 to 38 organizations!
 Grants ranged from $550 to $20,000 for projects and programs from arts and cultural organizations, child care centers, libraries, emergency services, Habitat for Humanity, animal welfare agencies, and others.
 Learn more here.

-Jami Floyd, a Binghamton University grad, Senior Editor for the Race & Justice Unit at New York Public Radio and the Legal Editor in the WNYC Newsroom will be our keynote speaker on Rebuilding After COVID-19: Healthcare Inequalities and Political Divides.
+Jami Floyd, Binghamton University grad, Senior Editor for the Race & Justice Unit at New York Public Radio and the Legal Editor in the WNYC Newsroom spoke on Rebuilding After COVID-19: Healthcare Inequalities and Political Divides.

 Grant Writing Workshop Recording Now Available

 Did you miss our grant writing workshop in January and want to learn how to write a successful grant application and sharpen your grant writing skills?
 Follow this link to the recording of the workshop. https://bit.ly/2OjTFCy

 Our Statement on Social, Economic, and Racial Justice